Privilege of peerage: Trial by peers

 Just as commoners have a right to trial by a jury of their equals (other commoners), peers and peeresses formerly had a right to trial by other peers.
-The right of peers to trial by their own order was formalized during the 14th century.
-A statute passed in 1341 provided:
+The right of peers to trial by their own order was formalised during the 14th century.
+A statute, the Trial of Peers Act 1341 (15 Edw.
+3 Stat.
+1. c.
+2) passed in 1341 provided:

-Whereas before this time the peers of the land have been arrested and imprisoned, and their temporalities, lands, and tenements, goods and cattels, asseized in the King's hands, and some put to death without judgment of their peers: It is accorded and assented, that no peer of the land ... shall be brought in judgment to lose his temporalities, lands, tenements, goods and cattels, nor to be arrested, imprisoned, outlawed, exiled, nor forejudged, nor put to answer, nor be judged, but by award of the said peers in Parliament.

 The privilege of trial by peers was still ill-defined, and the statute did not cover peeresses.
 In 1442, after an ecclesiastical court (which included King Henry VI of England, Henry Beaufort and John Kemp) found Eleanor, Duchess of Gloucester, guilty of witchcraft and banished her to the Isle of Man, a statute was enacted granting peeresses the right of trial by peers.

 By the reign of Henry VII of England, there were two methods of trial by peers of the realm: trial in the House of Lords (or, in proper terms, by the High Court of Parliament) and trial in the Court of the Lord High Steward.
 The House of Lords tried the case if Parliament was in session; otherwise, trial was by the Lord High Steward's Court.

 In the Lord High Steward's Court, a group of Lords Triers, sitting under the chairmanship of the Lord High Steward, acted as judge and jury.
 By custom, the number of Triers was not fewer than 23, so that a majority was a minimum of 12, but in fact, the number ranged from 20 to 35.
 The power to choose which peers served as Triers lay with the Crown and was sometimes subject to abuse, as only those peers who agreed with the monarch's position would be summoned to the Court of the Lord High Steward, thereby favouring the desired verdict.
 This practice was ended by the Treason Act 1695, passed during the reign of King William III.
 The Act required that all peers be summoned as Triers.
 All subsequent trials were held before the full House of Lords.